Staffing Levels and Dependency Audit - Care Homes

 • Q49 | Unanswered

-Is continuity monitored (same agency staff returning) to reduce risk and improve resident experience?
+Is continuity monitored, including use of regular agency staff, to reduce risk and improve resident experience?

 Supporting Notes